iamkuldeepsingh/tfindiatfx/README.md

   - Google uses TFX pipelines for production ML

-* You’re following a typical ML development process
+* You are following a typical ML development process

   - Ingesting, understanding, and cleaning our data
   - Feature engineering